Rock Eisteddfod Challenge: Divisions

-This division was cut out of the competition in 2008 in favor of RAW.

-RAW

 Introduced in 2006, the RAW Division is the division of the Rock Eisteddfod Challenge which has a 'no set' rule, focusing purely on dance.
 Participants are encouraged to explore using the human body in order to tell their story, and as a result RAW division has greater emphasis on choreography, dance and drama.
 Schools may compete in Open/Small/Premier AND Raw divisions.